Edward Sugden (Methodist): Late life and legacy

 Sugden preached his last sermon in 1933, but until a few weeks before the end, was able to attend most meetings of the trustees of the public library.
 When in 1934 the trustees were entertaining Masefield, the poet assisted his host to his feet, and Sugden with characteristic wit remarked, "Well, that is not the first uplift I have received from John Masefield."
 Sugden was confined to his room when the Queen's College students serenaded him for the last time on his eighty-first birthday, and he died about a month later on 22 July 1935 at his home in Hawthorn.
 Sugden received the degree of Litt.
 D. from the University of Melbourne by thesis in 1918.

 There is a memorial window to Dr. and Mrs. Sugden in Queen's College chapel, and a portrait of Sugden by Charles Wheeler is in the National Gallery of Victoria.
 He was survived by three daughters of each marriage.

 Sugden was a large man who had a charming smile.
-Sugden showed great courage in writing to the press taking the side of Marshall Hall who had offended the churches with one of his publications.
+Sugden showed courage in writing to the press taking the side of Marshall Hall who had offended the churches with one of his publications.